dargains/new-studio-tagus/readme.md

-Modular boilerplate for new projects.

-Includes:
-- babel-preset-es2015;
-- browser-sync;
-- gulp;
-- gulp-autoprefixer;
-- gulp-babel;
-- gulp-cssnano;
-- gulp-index;
-- gulp-inject-partials;
+The new Studio Tagus Homepage

+To do:
-- gulp-rename;
+- hero
-- gulp-sass;
+- animations
-- gulp-sourcemaps;
+- isometric portfolio
-- gulp-uglify;
+- proper multilanguage
-- gulp-wrap;
+- cms